Evhyn/Arduino-Monitoring/README.md

 Php, C programming (arduino), html, and some basic of mySQL database knowledge are required to understand and to build the whole system.

-The hardware setup for this system are as follows:
+The hardware setup of this system are as follows:
  <li> Esp8266 / Nodemcu.</li>
  <li> DHT11 (temperature and humidity sensor).</li>
  <li> Wi-Fi Hotspot.</li>